 If you observe closely, we perform only one or two important activities daily that give us a sense of satisfaction.
 If we fail to complete those activities — even if we work for eight hours — we feel that the day is wasted.
 So, identify those activities and focus only on them first.
 If it’s about preparing a quotation for an important customer, then don’t check emails or answer phone calls until you finish that work.

-At my organization, we noticed that 80% of the development work was done by 20% of developers.
+In our organization, we noticed that 80% of the development work was done by 20% of developers.
 These developers are rockstars, work with total ownership and produce almost error-free code.
-We made a tough decision and asked some of the under-performing employees to leave.
+We made a tough decision and asked some of the underperforming employees to leave.
 We did not lay off 80% of the team, but reducing the team size by 40% did not cause any significant impact on output.
 After a little hesitation, we did the same for the sales team and were able to save significant costs during this exercise.

 We normally neglect these things when sales are rolling.
 But when they’re not, applying the 80-20 rule can help you.